muktihari/fit/README.md

 To be able to decode or create the manufacturer specific messages, we provide options to pick based on your need:

-1. Register manufacturer specific messages at runtime
+1. Register Manufacturer Specific Messages at Runtime

    For those who prefer using this SDK as it is without need to generate their own custom SDK, we provide `factory` package as an abstraction to hold the profile messages.
-For example, please see [Register Manufacturer Specific Types & Messages at Runtime](/docs/runtime_registration.md).
+For example, please see [Register at Runtime](/docs/runtime_registration.md).

-2. Generate custom FIT SDK
+2. Generate Custom FIT SDK

    Please see [Generate Custom FIT SDK](/docs/generating_code.md#Generate-Custom-FIT-SDK)